contao/package-metadata/docs/en/README.md

 3. Make pull request
 4. The review team will check your contribution within approx. 5 days

+## Roadmap

+* **Automated re-indexing**

+    Right now, the index is not updated automatically when this repository is changed.
+We plan to introduce something like using a GitHub webhook to trigger the package re-indexing for the affected packages.

+* **Merge access for the responsible developers**

+    We understand it is sort of a problem that developers of packages are not allowed to update their package information on their own but instead need to wait for somebody that has merge rights to get a pull request merged.
+We plan to introduce a bot that is able to determine which GitHub users are allowed to review pull requests for certain paths in the meta data directory.
+This could be done based on the GitHub `OWNERS` file and review feature.

 [1]: https://getcomposer.org
 [2]: https://docs.transifex.com/formats/yaml